padpadpadpad/Castledine_et_al_2018_JEB/README.md

     - `WT`: input morphs of the wild-type populations and the community they came from
     - `LacZ`: input morphs of the LacZ populations and the community they came from

 __All analyses are done in R version 3.5.1, on macOS High Sierra 10.13.6.
-I am unsure whether some older versions of R will support all of the packages and whether the analyses will run exactly as in the analyses for the paper.__
+I am unsure whether some older versions of R will support all of the packages.__